neurotaxis/neurotaxis.github.io/blog/2026/hello_signal.md

 ## Other benefits of hello_signal files

 * No specialized software involved.
 Very flexible.
-* Very easy to make if one is already familiar with the data.
 * Works with both in-house and public datasets.
 * Lightweight yet robust format.
 You can even print it out.
 * Only break if the dataset is moved or required software becomes inaccessible.